Interested in joining the EPRT?

 Can the program cancel all or part of a Committed Assignment?

 The EPRT will make every effort to honour all Committed Assignments but reserves the right to cancel forty-five (45) days in advance.
+Should the program cancel an assignment within 45 days, we will endeavour to find a new assignment for you, but should we not find one you will still be paid the EPRT incentive for holding those dates.

 Back to top